thiesgerken/esphome-philips-ep2231/README.md

 - figure out how to go back to the main menu from drink selection
 - integrate calc'n'clean & descaling LED status, and properly test the actions
 - figure out how the checksum calculation works in order to discard invalid messages
+- if someone else wants to use this: proper i18n; the status texts are localized to german at the moment (because that's the way I like to have it in the HA UI)

 ## Configuration variables